• Resources

 2. Proof of age: birth certificate, passport, or other government-issued ID.

-• If you were born outside the U.S., bring your proof of citizenship or lawful status, like your Permanent Resident Card number.
+• If you were born outside the U.S., bring proof of citizenship or lawful status, such as your Permanent Resident Card number.

-3. Information about where you live: your mortgage or lease and landlord’s name.
+3. Information about where you live: your mortgage or lease and the landlord’s name.

 • You’ll also need to bring the names, dates of birth, medical assistance cards or Social Security numbers for all household members; your deed or property tax bill; and information about household costs for rent, mortgage, food, and utilities.